alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 We can expect a 3 degree (Celsius or Kelvin) reduction in temperature for every 1% of sunlight we block.

-So our estimation is that we can lower the temperature of Earth by 3 degrees with our little project.
+Our estimation is that we can lower the temperature of Earth by 3 degrees with our little project.
+Angel comes up with a figure of a 1.8% reduction in solar flux, and cites a reduction of 1.88 K in temperature.
+So we were well within our order of magnitude!

 ### ☄️ Sending Stuff Up There